Animas River in Durango Colorado

 Best flows

-Skip the Animas when runoff makes wading reactive, when summer storms turn the river off-color, when the exact special-regulation reach is unclear, or when heavy town recreation would make a short trout session more stressful than useful.
+Skip the Animas when runoff makes wading reactive, when summer storms turn the river off-color, when the exact special fishing rule reach is unclear, or when heavy town recreation would make a short trout session more stressful than useful.

 Local plan

-Start with one Durango objective: riverside trail access for a quick wade, a longer town float only when shuttle and flow are sorted, or a nearby tributary-style backup if the mainstem is too pushy.
+Start with one Durango objective: riverside trail access for a quick wade, a longer town float only when shuttle and flow are sorted, or a nearby smaller stream-style backup if the main river is too pushy.
 Build flies and timing around that choice.

 Backup water